Free object

 In mathematics, the idea of a free object is one of the basic concepts of abstract algebra.
 Informally, a free object over a set A can be thought of as being a "generic" algebraic structure over A: the only equations that hold between elements of the free object are those that follow from the defining axioms of the algebraic structure.
-Examples include free groups, tensor algebras, or free lattices.
+Examples include free monoids, free groups, tensor algebras, or free lattices.

 The concept is a part of universal algebra, in the sense that it relates to all types of algebraic structure (with finitary operations).
 It also has a formulation in terms of category theory, although this is in yet more abstract terms.

 Definition

 Free objects are the direct generalization to categories of the notion of basis in a vector space.
 A linear function u : E_{1} → E_{2} between vector spaces is entirely determined by its values on a basis of the vector space E_{1}.
 The following definition translates this to any category.

 A concrete category is a category that is equipped with a faithful functor to Set, the category of sets.
 Let C be a concrete category with a faithful functor U : C → Set.
 Let X be a set (that is, an object in Set), which will be the basis of the free object to be defined.
 A free object on X is a pair consisting of an object $A$ in C and an injection $i:X\to U(A)$, called the canonical injection, that satisfies the following universal property:

 For any object B in C and any map between sets $g:X\to U(B)$, there exists a unique morphism $f:A\to B$ in C such that $g=U(f)\circ i$.
 That is, the following diagram commutes: